stegrams/grav-gantr5-oer-lab/README.md

 * To provide direct access to OER raw content (in Markdown or HTML) via your published website
 * To support collaboration and version control of your OER content
 * To provide multi-device access for your OER content
-* To more quickly and easily update online OER content, locally or remotely
+* To quickly and easily update online OER content online, or locally using the tools of your choice

 # OER Content Space Highlights
 * [Edit Page in Git Particle](https://github.com/hibbitts-design/grav-gantry5-particle-edit-view-page-in-git) pre-installed